 Should the maximum requested take of 6 Hawaiian geese occur, it should not have a population-level impact, as it would represent an increase in mortality rate of less than 0.3 percent of the population distributed over the 21-year permit term (see Section 3.8.3.2).
 Furthermore, requested take is based on numerous conservative assumptions.
-Potential Project impacts should not have population level effects as the state population is growing and the population on Oahu is not a priority for species recovery (USFWS 2004).
+Potential Project impacts should not have population-level effects as the state population is growing (USFWS 2004).